oqusous/bert_question_answer_NLI/README.md

 ```

-Labels for \[passages]\[0 to 808731]\[passages]\[is_selected] are 0 for bad answers and 1 for good answers.
-The data is imbalanced with following count or each class:
+For the question-answering natural language inferencing task, the passages’ “is_selected” and “passage_text”, query and query_id parameters were to be kept for use in the training algorithm and subsequent testing of the model.
+Each entry has on average 10 passages as potential answers.
+When the data was re-structured into a tabular form that is more pandas/csv friendly, the query and query_id were repeated for each passage text and label- the resulting data is 7,536,988 passages labelled ‘0’ (not selected) and 532,761 labelled ‘1’ (selected).

 |label| count
 |-----|--------|
 |0    |7,536,988 |
 |1    |532,761 |

-The data was sampled down to 60,000 samples with 1:1 ratio of label 0 and 1 due to computational limitation and to resolved the data imbalance issue.
-The folder data_qna in this repo contains a csv file with the chosen sample.
+The dataset is huge and is highly unbalanced, due to time and computational limitations, the data had to be sampled down to a reasonable size.
+This is also created the opportunity of balancing the data through under-sampling.
+The data was sampled down to 30,000 unique queries, and for each query a passage labeled ‘0’ and a passage labeled ‘1’ were randomly selected, resulting in a balanced 60,000 datapoints.The folder data_qna_60k in this repo contains a csv file with the chosen sample.
 The dataset's first 5 rows is given below:

 |query_id |	question |	sentence |	label |
 |---------|----------|----------|-------|